andstor/language-modeling/README.md

                         The configuration name of the dataset to use (via the datasets library). (default: None) --text_column_names TEXT_COLUMN_NAMES
+                        The dataset column(s) name to use. (default: None) --target_colum_name TARGET_COLUM_NAME
-                        The dataset column(s) name to use. (default: None) --train_file TRAIN_FILE
+                        The dataset column name to use for labeling.
+Will be appended to the input text. (default: None) --train_file TRAIN_FILE
                         The input training data file (a text file). (default: None) --validation_file VALIDATION_FILE